SpaceManiac/HamSandwich/README.md

 ## Publishing

 Before publishing for the first time, fork this repository on GitHub and commit and push your changes to your fork.
+If you plan to publish for Android, open `android-project/build.gradle` and change the `applicationId` to something different according to the comments in that file.

 To limit publishing to only the games you care about, open `source/CMakeLists.txt` and edit the `# Games` section according to the comments there.

-### Publish to Web

-1. In your GitHub repository's Settings > Pages tab, change the "Source" from "None" to "gh-pages" and click "Save".
-2. Your site will be published at `https://yourusername.github.io/HamSandwich`
-3. Future pushes will automatically update your site.

 ### Publish to itch.io